Unified Object Detector for Different Modalities based on Vision Transformers: Introduction

+In summary, this article aims to address the following research questions:\\ \begin{enumerate} \item Can a unified model achieve comparable or superior performance in processing both RGB images and pseudo images converted from point clouds? \item If a unified model that processes both RGB and pseudo images is feasible, can the RGB and pseudo images be further fused to enhance the model's ability to process both RGB and point cloud data? \end{enumerate}

-Here are our contributions:\\ \begin{enumerate} \item By using vision transformers, we achieve a new SOTA on 2D object detection based on RGB images on SUN RGB-D dataset. \item We propose two inter-modality mixing methods which can mixup the data from different modalities to further feed to our unified model. \item We propose a unified model which can process any of the following images: RGB images, pseudo images converted from point clouds or inter-modality mixing of RGB image and pseudo images converted from point clouds.
+We conducted experiments that resulted in insightful observations and achieved state-of-the-art performance in 2D object detection.
+Our proposed unified model, named the Unified Object Detector for Different Modalities (UODDM), is capable of processing various types of images, including RGB images, pseudo images converted from point clouds, and inter-modality mixing of RGB image and pseudo images converted from point clouds.
+Figure \ref{fig:main} illustrates the differences between our model and other works.
+Furthermore, the performance comparison of different methods can be found in Table \ref{2d_res}.
+Visualizations of UODDM outputs are presented in Figure \ref{fig:example}.\\ The key contributions of our work can be summarized as follows:\\ \begin{enumerate} \item We propose two inter-modality mixing methods which can combine the data from different modalities to further feed to our unified model. \item We propose a unified model which can process any of the following images: RGB images, pseudo images converted from point clouds or inter-modality mixing of RGB image and pseudo images converted from point clouds.
 This unified model achieves similar performance to RGB only model and point cloud only model.
-Meanwhile, by using the inter-modality mixing data as input, our model can achieve a significantly better 2D detection performance.\\ \item We open source our code, training/testing logs and model checkpoints to benefit the vision community. \end{enumerate}
+Meanwhile, by using the inter-modality mixing data as input, our model can achieve a significantly better 2D detection performance. \item We open source our code, training/testing logs and model checkpoints. \end{enumerate}